Guidance

 You must confirm that the amount the applicant has paid is the expected amount based on the type of visa application submitted and the length of permission which would be issued if the applicant were to be granted.

 You will need to log onto the IHS payment portal and use the IHS reference number to check whether the applicant has paid the correct amount of IHS.
-If you do not have the IHS reference number, biographic details (for example, name, date of birth and passport numbers) can be used to locate the IHS reference number in the portal.
-When searching for a reference number, you must ensure the reference number is associated with the visa application submitted.
-Applicants may have multiple IHS reference numbers on their records, for example from previous visa applications.
+If you do not have the IHS reference number, the Unique Application Number (UAN), document number (for example, passport or BRP) or Payment Note Number (PNN) can be used to locate the IHS reference number in the portal.

 The IHS portal used by applicants is integrated within the AUK application, the applicant is handed off to the IHS portal once they have completed the details on their visa application form.
 The IHS reference number is generated when the applicant pays the IHS and completes the payment or confirms they are exempt from payment.

-For example, if an applicant has applied for a course of study running between 01 January 2025 and 01 January 2027 from outside the UK, the applicant would be granted a visa for 2 years, 5 months which would include 5 months added before and after the course (one month before the course start date and 4 months after the course end date).
+For example, if an applicant applied for a course of study running between 01 January 2025 and 01 January 2027 from outside the UK, the applicant would be granted a visa for 2 years, 5 months which would include 5 months added before and after the course (one month before the course start date and 4 months after the course end date).
 As such the applicant would need to pay the IHS for 2 years and 6 months with a liability of £1,940.

 To check the correct amount of IHS has been paid, you will need to access the IHS portal to check how much the applicant has paid and whether this matches the expected IHS liability.
 If the IHS paid is less than the IHS liability for the application, you will need to issue a top-up link to the applicant to request the outstanding balance is paid.

-For work and study applications, you must check that the course of study or employment start and end dates entered on the application form match the dates the sponsor has stated on the COS or CAS.
+For sponsored work and study applications, you must check that the course of study or employment start, and end dates entered on the application form match the dates the sponsor has stated on the COS or CAS.
 If the dates stated on the application form do not match the dates on the COS or CAS, the IHS liability will be incorrect.
 If the IHS liability calculated is less than the period stated on the COS or CAS, you will need to issue a top-up link.

 If an applicant has applied under an exemption category, you will need to check that the applicant is eligible for the exemption category.
 If an applicant has applied under an exemption category which is not applicable, you will need to issue a top-up link to the applicant in order for the correct IHS liability to be paid.